EgoExo-Fitness: Towards Egocentric and Exocentric Full-Body Action Understanding

 \subsection{Cross-view Sequence Verification}

 Sequence Verification (SV) \cite{svip, weakly-svr,he2023collaborative} is proposed to verify the action order consistency of sequential videos under a scenario where precise temporal annotations are not provided, which shows great potential in video abstraction, industrial safety, and skill studying.
-Existing SV datasets \cite{svip} are collected either from exocentric cameras (\ie, COIN-SV and Diving48-SV) or from egocentric cameras (\ie, CSV), which constrains existing studies in an inner-view manner.
-However, in practical application, it is desirable to study whether a model can perform promising verification of two videos from egocentric and exocentric views.
+Existing SV datasets \cite{svip} are collected either from exocentric or egocentric cameras, which constrains existing studies in an inner-view manner.
+However, it is desirable to study whether a model can perform promising verification of two videos from egocentric and exocentric views.
 For instance, during our daily fitness exercises, an AI assistant in our eyewear can remind us whether we have missed any exercise program by verifying the sequence of exocentric expertise exemplar videos and the self-recorded egocentric videos.
-Motivated, we extend the traditional SV to Cross-View SV (CVSV).
+Hence, we extend the traditional SV to Cross-View SV (CVSV).

-{\textbf{Task Setups.}} Cross-view Sequence verification (CVSV) aims to verify whether two fitness sequence videos have identical procedures.
+{\textbf{Task Setups.}} CVSV aims to verify whether two fitness sequence videos have identical procedures.
 Two action sequence videos executing the same steps in the same order form a positive pair; otherwise, they are negative.
-The method should give a verification distance between each video pair and give the prediction by thresholding the distance.
+The method should give a verification distance between each video pair based on the video representations, and give the prediction by thresholding the distance.

-CVSV is more challenging than traditional SV because videos can be shot from either egocentric cameras or exocentric cameras.
+CVSV is more challenging than traditional SV because videos can be shot from either egocentric or exocentric cameras.
 Hence, it is crucial for models to learn retrievable (or translatable) representations across views.
-More formal task setups will be introduced in \cref{sec:more_detail_cvsv}.
+More formal task setups will be introduced in Appendix A3.2.

 {\textbf{Baseline model.}} We use the state-of-the-art SV model CAT \cite{svip} to conduct experiments.
-During training, CAT will take a pair of videos with the same action sequence as input.
-Except for classification loss, an extra sequence alignment loss is utilized to align the representations of each video in the pair.
+More details about the CAT will be introduced in Appendix A3.2.